Children's attention from 2 to 6 years old: how it develops and what role preschool plays?

 • fluctuating

-• highly dependent on interest and context
+• highly dependent on their interest and the context

-His brain naturally alternates between:
+Their brain naturally alternates between:

-• phases of intense focus
+• periods of intense focus

-• need for movement
+• a need for movement

 • free exploration

-• rest time
+• rest periods

-Why respecting young children's attention is essential
+Why it is essential to respect young children's attention

-• fatigue
+• tiredness

 • frustration